theoretick/sweet-codechallenge/optimization_notes.md

 3) Would your approach still be efficient if you needed to store the intermediate state between each IQM calculation in a data store?
 If not, how would you change it to meet this requirement?

-  Yes, by writing to the store only if the mean requires updating, I avoided the need for spurious writes of the same number to a persistent data store.
+  Yes, by writing to the store only if the mean requires updating I avoided the need for spurious writes of the same number to a persistent data store.
   At the intermediate state the last computed value would be held in storage and remain accessible until it is updated.